Agit Kabayel: Rise up the ranks

-On 18 July 2020, Kabayel beat Evgenios Lazaridis by unanimous decision in their 10 round contest to win the vacant WBA Continental heavyweight title.
+On 18 July 2020, Kabayel beat Evgenios Lazaridis by unanimous decision in their ten-round contest to win the vacant WBA Continental heavyweight title.
 The scorecards read 98–92, 100–90, 99–91 in favour of Kabayel.

-In November 2020, it was revealed that Kabayel was in talks to challenge then-undefeated WBC and The Ring heavyweight champion Tyson Fury on 5 December 2020 at the Royal Albert Hall, London, and that he had been sent a contract by Fury's promoter Frank Warren.
-However, the fight was ultimately cancelled, due to complications with Fury's contractual disputes with former WBC champion Deontay Wilder regarding a potential trilogy fight between them.
+In November 2020, it was revealed that Kabayel was in talks to challenge the then-undefeated WBC and The Ring heavyweight champion Tyson Fury on 5 December 2020 at the Royal Albert Hall, London, and that he had been sent a contract by Fury's promoter Frank Warren.
+However, the fight was ultimately cancelled due to complications with Fury's contractual disputes with former WBC champion Deontay Wilder regarding a potential trilogy fight between them.

 On 5 June 2021, Kabayel returned to the ring to face former world title challenger Kevin Johnson.
 He retained his WBA Continental title and undefeated record with a wide unanimous decision, with scores of 118–111, 118–111, and 119–110 in his favour.
 Kabayel next faced Pavel Sour on 14 May 2022.
 He won the fight by a first-round technical knockout.
+After almost a year of inactivity, Kabayel returned on March 3, 2023 against Agron Smakici, recovering from a second-round knockdown to stop Smakici in the third, recapturing the vacant European heavyweight title in the process.

+Kabayel vs. Makhmudov

-On 23 December 2023, Kabayel faced undefeated prospect Arslanbek Makhmudov in the Day of Reckoning event in Riyadh, Saudi Arabia.
-Entering the bout as the underdog, Kabayel produced a surprise upset, knocking Makhmudov down three times en route to a fourth round technical knockout victory.
+On 23 December 2023, Kabayel challenged undefeated prospect Arslanbek Makhmudov for his WBC-NABF and WBA Inter-Continental titles at the Day of Reckoning event in Riyadh, Saudi Arabia.
+This was also the first time he had fought twice in one year since 2017.
+Entering the bout as the underdog, Kabayel produced a surprise upset, defeating Makhmudov by TKO in the fourth round to take his titles.
+He outmanoeuvred his larger opponent throughout the first three rounds, countering him hard to the head, before increasing the pressure in the fourth and going down to the body; it was then that he dropped Makhmudov three times before the referee waved off the fight.
+With this win, Kabayel improved to 24–0 with 16 knockouts.

+Kabayel vs. Sánchez

-On May 18, 2024, Agit Kabayel faced the undefeated Cuban contender Frank Sánchez at the Ring of Fire event in the Kingdom Arena in Riyadh, Saudi Arabia.
+On 18 May 2024, Agit Kabayel challenged undefeated Cuban contender Frank Sánchez for the WBC Continental Americas and WBO-NABO heavyweight titles at the Ring of Fire event in Riyadh's Kingdom Arena.
 The bout served as a WBC eliminator, positioning the winner as a mandatory challenger for the WBC heavyweight world title.
 Entering as the underdog, Kabayel delivered a commanding performance, employing strategic body shots and combinations to dominate the fight.
-In the seventh round, he knocked Sánchez down twice, leading to a knockout victory.
+In the seventh round, he knocked Sánchez down twice, leading to a knockout victory and two further regional titles to Kabayel's name.

-On February 22, 2025, Agit Kabayel faced Zhilei Zhang at The Last Crescendo event in The Venue Riyadh Season in Riyadh, Saudi Arabia, for the vacant WBC interim heavyweight title.
-Despite being knocked down in the fifth round, Kabayel secured a knockout victory in the sixth round with a powerful liver shot that left Zhang unable to continue.
-This win improved Kabayel's record to 26–0.

-On 10 January 2026, Kabayel is scheduled to defend his interim WBC heavyweight title against Damian Knyba in Oberhausen, Germany.